 Coworking spaces and entrepreneurs go together like bread and butter.
 But what about big businesses?

 Trendy, quirky, hipster, creative playgrounds, mixing pots of inspiration, stylishly designed but ultimately impractical.

-Everyone has a different view towards coworking spaces and their practicality as a workspace.
-Quite often they are built in unusual, disused buildings such as banks or laundromats, sometimes they repurpose old resources like shipping containers, and every now and then, you’ll find one sailing the seas.
+Everyone has a different view of coworking spaces and their practicality as a workspace.
+Quite often they are built-in unusual, disused buildings such as banks or laundromats, sometimes they repurpose old resources like shipping containers, and every now and then, you’ll find one sailing the seas.